 Breakfast is calling.
 Can you hear it?

-Sweet potatoes, crimini and shiitake mushrooms, sweet onions, and bacon all tossed in a garlicky herb lemon oil and roasted.
+Sweet potatoes, crimini and shiitake mushrooms, sweet onions, and bacon are tossed in a garlicky lemon herb sauce and roasted.
 Then we round out the color scheme and our nutritional pizzazz by serving the roasted veggies over greens with a baked egg and a generous dollop of easy homemade romesco sauce.

 Yes, yes you are.

 - A simple meal prep option that can be made in advance for a tasty work-time lunch option that your co-workers will definitely be jealous of (so maybe bring the whole sheet pan and share)

-- Eggs –> They'll be cracked over top of the hash after the veggies have roasted for just a leetle bit.
+- Eggs: They'll be cracked over top of the hash after the veggies have roasted for just a leetle bit.

-But first…how to efficiently dice a sweet potato
+🍠 How to efficiently dice a sweet potato

-Step 1: With a SHARP knife (<– this is essential, otherwise you might end up with finger hash) slice off each end of the sweet potato.
+Step 1: With a SHARP knife (<-- this is essential, otherwise you might end up with finger hash) slice off each end of the sweet potato.
 Then slice the sweet potato lengthwise.

 Step 2: Place each half of the sweet potato face down, and slice lengthwise into strips about ½ inch thick.